Local SEO Guide

 4 Quick On-Page Local SEO Factors To Use Right Now

 On-page SEO is quickly shifting towards much higher importance for local SEO ranking.
-This is because Google is actively using GPS technology to offer local recommendations for people using mobile devices.
+This because Google is actively using GPS technology to offer local recommendations for people using mobile devices.
 It is now more important than ever to get your site ready for local rankings and unfortunately, most website owners have no idea how to do that.

 The internet is filled with various articles talking about the subject.
 You can always find quality in articles like Johnn Reviews’ article about useful off-page SEO strategies, but what should you actually add to your sites right now?
 Here are some vital elements that you should never miss.

 Schema markups allow you to so easily add local business mentions that have a high weight in local rankings.
 It all should start with business name and address.
 The business name has to be present in the actual text of the website and on the About page.
 At the same time, you want to have it in your footer.
 If you want to use the schema markup, make sure you use “legal name” for the business name though since when you just add “name” the search engines do not understand what the name is for.

 After adding the business name, the address has to be added as you want to show that there is a physical location that you operate out.
 Consistency is important here as you might have different addresses submitted by different people as time passes.
 Google can get confused and not know the physical address, which is why you should always have your street address, city, state, postcode and even country on your pages.